 It should be noted that the Urban Roller rides aren't always easy.
 We don't go out of our way to find hills, but sometimes they find us, and the later season pace can be a bit daunting if you aren't in at least moderate shape.
 If you are not certain about your ability level, try a few Leisure Wheeler rides first.
 If you find yourself wanting more of a challenge, move up to Urban Roller.
 This way, you won't be exhausted and end up dropping off the back of the Urban Roller group on your first ride.
 If you aren't enjoying yourself you won't want to return, and we want everyone to have fun and stay with TBN!
-Of course, if you find us too slow please check out the TBN Tourist rides.
+Of course, if you find yourself wanting to go faster please check out the TBN Tourist rides.

 Before the Ride

 Here are a few tips for new riders, and some of our regular ones too.
 Please make sure that your bike is in good mechanical condition.
 It doesn't have to be the latest all-carbon-fibre model, but the tires should be pumped up, the chain oiled, and the brakes in working order.
-It is a very good idea to carry a patch kit or spare tube and a small pump in case you get a flat.
+It is a very good idea to carry a patch kit or preferably a spare tube and a small pump in case you get a flat.
 Everyone gets a flat sooner or later.
 On a similar note, carrying a cell phone is also a good idea in case of a mechanical problem that can't be fixed on the road, or an actual emergency.
 Bring a water bottle and a small snack if you get hungry before lunch.
 Of course, you will need to have and wear a helmet to participate in any TBN ride.